estafette/estafette-ci-contracts-csharp/README.md

+# ESTAFETTE-CI-CONTRACTS-PROTO csharp stubs

-This repository contains the generated dotnet files for the proto definitions in github.com/estafette/estafette-ci-contracts-proto
+This repository contains the generated csharp files for the proto definitions in [github.com/estafette/estafette-ci-contracts-proto](https://github.com/estafette/estafette-ci-contracts-proto)